SSCHAcode/python-sscha/UserGuide/install.rst

 Note that this specific command may change in time.

-Together with these mandatory requirements (otherwise, the code will not compile correctly or raise an exception at the startup), we strongly recommend installing also the following libraries:
+Together with these mandatory requirements, we strongly recommend installing also the following libraries:
 1. Atomic Simulation Environment (ASE)
 2. SPGLIB